All 28 Heraklion Sightseeing

-This cave was used as a place for worship of the goddess Eleithya (truth), who was protecting childbirth.
-During Early christian times, the Christians were using this cave to hide and practice their religion, while in the Minoan times it was also used for cult rituals.
+This cave was used as a place for worship of the goddess Eileithyia (truth), who was protecting childbirth.
+During Early Christian times, the Christians were using this cave to hide and practice their religion, while in the Minoan times it was also used for cult rituals.
 The cave lays 7 km east of Heraklion Town.

 Located in the village of Hersonissos, east of Heraklion, this museum offers an original and creative approach to the culture and nature of Crete.
 Frequently it organizes many cultural events, such as educational seminars for kids, audiovisual performances or traditional dancing events.

 Minos Winery was the first to bottle the delicious wine of Crete.
 Its premises in Peza, about 18 km southeast of Heraklion Town, also work as a museum and visitors can see the wine production process and buy local products.

 Located high up in the mountains, the Monastery of Agia Irini in Kroussonas probably dates from the Venetian period.
 It was destroyed during the Turkish occupation but it was later rebuilt in 1940.
 Today the monastery is still active.

 The Monastery of Koudoumas is located in southern Crete, close to the bay of Tris Klisies.
 It was constructed in the 19th century and it is dedicated to Virgin Mary and celebrates on August 15th.